18F/tsp-uswds/DeliveryProcess.md

 # Delivery process

+## Principles

+- We produce open source software created and maintained in repositories where it may be inspected by the public who places their trust in it and copied for use by other agencies
+- We adhere to the basic practices of agile software development
+- We foster an open, collaborative, welcoming environment
+- We invite relevant decision-makers at the table during all meetings to maximize efficiency and maintain momentum
+- We practice human-centered design
+- Everything that we produce is highly accessible, per WCAG 2.0
+- We seek to use DevSecOps to automate and measure our deployment process, relying on continuous integration, continuous delivery, and continuous security to ensure that our work is high-quality
+- We will build APIs before we build software atop it, and we believe that APIs require a well-designed interface

+## Frameworks

 To set ourselves up for success for the quarter we are working on this engagement (and set up our partner for continued success once we leave), we apply a subset of [the Scaled Agile Framework](http://www.scaledagileframework.com/) (SAFe) to guide our work, as described in [Essential SAFe](http://www.scaledagileframework.com/what-is-safe#Essential).

 We set goals and prioritize work in three month periods called "program increments," or PIs, and practice a number of SAFe rituals around this quarterly cadence.

 To manage our day-to-day work, we practice Scrumban, which means we practice [Kanban](http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000) around cardwall-style boards that track work from left-to-right as it is identified, prioritized, explored, delivered, and demonstrated.
-We augment Kanban with a subset of Scrum activities, including:
+We augment Kanban with a subset of Scrum activities (or "rituals"), found below.

+## Rituals

+### Standup
 - A quick (15-minute) video or asynchronous (Slack) daily standup to communicate about the status of the work we commit to each sprint

+### Sprint review/demo
 - Bi-weekly sprint demos for stakeholders and colleagues of our recent work to share and get feedback

+### Retrospectives
 - Bi-weekly retrospectives so we can celebrate and build on successes, identify and mitigate failure, and get better with each cycle

+### Sprint planning and grooming
 - Regular higher-level planning and grooming sessions

 ## Kanban process